Half-day Korea DMZ tour shuttle package from Seoul (morning or afternoon)

 Cancellation/ Rescheduling Policy

-- Free of charge: if you contact us at least 7 business days prior to selected date within office hours.
+- Free of charge: if you contact us at least 7 business days prior to the selected date within office hours.
 (10am – 6pm K.S.T)

-- 70% refundable: if you contact us at least 3 business day prior to selected date. (strictly by 6:00 PM K.S.T)
+- 70% refundable: if you contact us at least 3 business day prior to the selected date. (strictly by 6:00 PM K.S.T)

 - For e.g.: if your tour is on Thursday, you must contact us by Monday by 6:00 PM (K.S.T)

-- No refund: No refund or date change after 6:00pm 3 business day prior to selected date.
+- No refund: No refund or date change after 6:00pm 3 business day prior to the selected date.
 If you do not show up on tour day, is it treated as a cancellation and are non-refundable